 The battery can be charged in the CamRanger 2 using a micro USB cable.
 5V 2A input is ideal.
 Lower current input can be used, but charging may take longer.
 While charging the charging light will turn orange.
+The orange LED will turn off when fully charged.
+In rare circumstances the LED can flicker just as it reaches a full charge.
 If there is a failure during charging, the orange LED will blink.
 Please try removing and re-inserting the battery to clear the error.
 The battery can also be charged outside of the CamRanger 2 using the charger available from CamRanger.com.

 The CamRanger 2 battery is designed with a number of safety features.
 However, care must still be used when using or storing batteries.
 It is important to follow the precautions listed in the image.

 The CamRanger 2 creates two WiFi networks: 2.4 GHz (802.11n) and 5 GHz (802.11ac).
 Typically the 5GHz network will be much faster and is usually the best choice.
 However, depending on various external factors, the 2.4 GHz network can have better range.